Kong/docs.konghq.com/app/plugins/acl.md

 ### Upstream Headers

-When a consumer has been validated, the plugin will append a `X-Consumer-Groups` header to the request before proxying it to the upstream API or Microservice, so that you can identify the groups associated with the consumer.
+When a consumer has been validated, the plugin will append a `X-Consumer-Groups` header to the request before proxying it to the upstream service, so that you can identify the groups associated with the consumer.
 The value of the header is a comma separated list of groups that belong to the consumer, like `admin, pro_user`.

 ### Paginate through the ACLs